rkulla/pydiction/README.md

 Since Pydiction just uses a flat dictionary file, it's extremely flexible because you can do things like re-order how you want things to appear in your popup completion menus.
 By default it will be in alphabetical order, but if you want `else` to come before `elif`, you can.

 Pydiction is often misunderstood when compared to other forms of python code completion.
 Pydiction doesn't have to do any source code analysis.
 It only uses the dictionary of terms.
 This is its strength and weakness when used alone.
-For example, Pydiction really shines when completing 3rd party libraries and frameworks and basic keywords, but not for things that dictionary completion isn't suited for.
+It's a strength because of how stable it allows the plugin to be.
+And Pydiction really shines when completing 3rd party libraries and frameworks and basic keywords, but not for things that dictionary completion isn't suited for.
 For that, you'll want omni-completion too.
 See the `Tips` section for how to get the best of all worlds.

 Installation
 ============